-The Card Services team is increasing access control security on campus.
-As part of this effort, the team has upgraded all wired card readers on campus and is now in the process of replacing old Stanford ID cards with new ones that are compatible with the upgraded readers.
-The card replacement effort will be done in phases across the university.
+The Card Services team has increased access control security on campus.
+The team has upgraded all wired card readers on campus and replaced old Stanford ID cards with new ones that are compatible with the upgraded readers.
+The card replacement effort has been completed in phases across the university.

 For more information, see the FAQ below or visit the ID Card Swap page to determine if you need a replacement card, and instructions for doing so.